adey-px/hr-manager/README.md

 11. Moreover, the Login page consists of link to go to Game page where employees can play a simple Shooting game, as they wish, in their lunch break time so as to relax and releive themselves from the regular stress of work.
 The game is a pure CSS game.

 12. After successful login, employees get to their dashboard where they can view a welcome message, detail of their records with the company, their assigned duties and Attendance record.
+The following login detail is provided for Project Assessment team to test the application as a registered employee

+                    Email: employee@hrportal.com
+                    Password: 1230user

 13. Also On the dashboard, there are links provided for employees to change their password, read industrial articles online and to contact Help Desk for support in case they encounter any issue while using the Portal.